facebook/react-native-website/docs/scrollview.md

 ### `snapToInterval`

 When set, causes the scroll view to stop at multiples of the value of `snapToInterval`.
 This can be used for paginating through children that have lengths smaller than the scroll view.
 Typically used in combination with `snapToAlignment` and `decelerationRate="fast"`.
-Overrides less configurable `pagingEnabled` prop.
+Overrides less configurable `pagingEnabled` prop on iOS and Android (not web).

 | Type   |
 | ------ |